KostasKoutrou/kostaskoutrou.github.io/_posts/2026-07-18-using-windows-events-for-mde.md

 The only difference between the queries are **Windows Event channel paths** and the **Event IDs** searched for.
 To not repeat the explanation of the query under each section, a general explanation is provided here:

-1. `Query Id="0" Path="..."`:Default path to look for is "Microsoft-Windows-Windows Defender/Operational".
+1. `Query Id="0" Path="..."`: Default path to look for is "Microsoft-Windows-Windows Defender/Operational".
 This is needed to be stated even though other paths are specified below because the schema rules dictate that this container must declare a starting point.
 Even if you try to skip it, when you save the Custom View in Windows Event Viewer, a path will be added automatically.
 2. `Select Path="Microsoft-Windows-Windows Defender/Operational">`: Search in the path "Microsoft-Windows-Windows Defender/Operational"
 3. `*[System[(EventID=... or EventID=... or EventID=...)]]`:
   1. `*`: Search at any root event, i.e., grab all events in the log as a starting point.